Fred Crisman: Final years

-Beginning in 1970, a photocopied document called the "Torbitt Document" circulated among Kennedy assassination buffs claimed that Crisman was one of the "three tramps" allegedly employed by a secret government agency.
+Beginning in 1970, a photocopied document called the "Torbitt Document" or "Nomenclature of an Assassination" circulated among Kennedy assassination buffs claimed that Crisman was one of the "three tramps" allegedly employed by a secret government agency.
+The document incorrectly names him "Chrismon" and falsely claims he was a Syrian immigrant.

 In 1971, Crisman ran unsuccessfully for a seat on the civil service board.
 In 1973, Crisman resigned from the Tacoma Library Board of Directors.